mskold/compile-story/README.md

 ### Directories

-Directories containing markdown files will be treated as chapters in the story.
-Directories containing other directories will be treated as parts using the name of the directory from after the first occurrence of a hyphen character as the part name (e.g. "001-Part One/" => "## Part One")
+Directories will be treated as parts using the name of the directory from after the first occurrence of a hyphen character as the part name (e.g. "001-Part One/" => "## Part One")

+### Novels or short stories

+Setting the storytype-parameter in the 00-metadata.md impacts how the assembly script treats individual markdown files.
+If storytype is set to "Novel", each markdown file will be treated as a chapter (i.e. the separator used will be the CHAPTER-separator (###) and an automatic chapter number, with an optional "chapterprefix".

+If the storytype is unset (default) or set to "short story", each markdown file will be treated as a scene in the story (the separator will be #### · · ·).

+Both chapternames and scene dividers may be overridden by adding a chapter or scenedivider as the first line in the following file.

 #### Examples

-* A short story (without chapters) with the metadata outside the draft folder.
+* A story with the metadata outside the draft folder.

 ```
 StoryDirectory/